bel-log/bellog/documentation/SecurityConsiderations.md

 **Examples are popup or instructions that fakes to be from bellog to ask for money or link to external infected sites**

 **TL;DR always ensure to get bellog projects from a trusted source**

+## Websockets

+TCP driver can be used using Websockets with the Websockify protocol.
+Before setting up a Websocket or TCP Driver be sure to understand how they work to prevent any risk.
+Websocket runs as a server on your PC and any page opened in the browser can potentially connect to it allowing attacks on your devices.